CBAM Tunisia: Which Industrial Sectors Are Under Pressure? | Wattnow Solutions

 Immediate visibility

-Real-time multi-site and multi-equipment monitoring with clear dashboards for energy, maintenance and management teams.
+Real-time multi-site and multi-equipment monitoring with clear dashboards.

 Cost reduction

-10 to 30% energy savings observed among several clients, over 20,000 tons of CO₂e avoided across all equipped sites.
+10 to 30% energy savings observed among several clients.

 CBAM compliance guaranteed

-Automated tracking of carbon indicators and generation of reports needed for CBAM declarations to the EU.
+Automated tracking of carbon indicators and generation of CBAM reports.

 Ready to Secure Your Exports to Europe?

-Join the Tunisian industrial companies already transforming the CBAM constraint into a competitive advantage with Wattnow.
+Join Tunisian industrial companies already transforming CBAM into a competitive advantage.

 FAQ